-Here’s one we made over the weekend.
-And by “we” I mean Fuzz and her friend Josephine.
+We made this over the weekend, and by “we” I mean Fuzz and her friend Josephine.
 I came downstairs to find the girls going through my cookbooks in search of something to make.
 Never mind I’d just made brownies, they wanted to do it themselves.

 One of Fuzz’s favorite books is “Delicious Desserts” by Barbara Beery.
 Barbara not only writes kids’ cookbooks, she’s the founder of “Batter-Up Kids” Cooking School and knows just what types of recipes kids like.
 This recipe was perfect for two self-reliant 9 year old girls (though I did swoop in and insist they weigh everything) and makes a very tasty, easy-to-cut and serve cookie.
 They did make some major changes, though, so I put them in the notes at the bottom of the recipe.